10 Snakes Which Are Easy To Feed In Captivity

 Source: iNaturalist user Vincent A. Vos – CC BY 4.0

 A thick, tank-like snake of South America, which is found in humid woodlands and caves within them.
-This is a popular captive snake worldwide, particularly for its glimmering iridescent scales, revealing rainbow tones under light (hence the name).
-It’s easy to replicate the rainbow boa’s wild lifestyle, as they spend hours and hours in stationary ambush posture amid foliage, with stupendous camouflage.
+This is a popular captive snake worldwide, particularly for its glimmering iridescent scales, revealing rainbow tones under a bright light (hence the name).
+It’s easy to replicate the rainbow boa’s wild lifestyle, as this species spends hours and hours in stationary ambush posture amid foliage, with stupendous camouflage.

-A terrarium with dimensions of several metres is enough to satisfy their wild instincts, and their diet is equally simple.
-In the wild, rainbow boas eat warm-blooded creatures like neotropical water rats, and in captivity, they’ll happily eat the more common house mouse or black rat.
+A terrarium with dimensions of several metres is enough to satisfy this boa’s wild instincts, and its diet is equally simple.
+In the wild, Brazilian rainbow boas eat warm-blooded creatures like neotropical water rats, and in captivity, they’ll happily eat the more common house mouse or black rat.
 You can feed them the same meals as a boa constrictor.
-The latter ranks in the top 5 pet snakes worldwide, so any pet shop will have a supply of rainbow boa food.
+The latter ranks in the top 5 pet snakes worldwide, so any pet shop should have a plentiful supply of rainbow boa food.

 3 Blood python